A Simulation-Optimization Framework To Improve The Organ Transplantation Offering System: MODEL OVERVIEW

 \subsubsection{Preparation of Organ Data}

-We first discuss estimation of the probability distribution of the arrival locations for the organs.
+We first detail the process of estimating the probability distribution of the arrival locations for the organs.
 Since most of the organs are transplanted in the same OPO/DSA where they are initially offered, a reasonable approximation of the probability of a certain organ arriving to a specific OPO/DSA given that it entered the transplantation system can be computed by the number of transplants successfully undertaken in that DSA, divided by the total number of successful transplants in the country.

 We considered various categories representing different characteristics of the organs that were used, classified separately by liver and kidney.
 These categories were selected according to what is presented in the SRTR reports \cite{[4]}, and are: ``Donor after cardiac death'' (DCD), ``Hepatitis C virus positive'' (HCV+), and “Normal” for livers; and “KDRI\,$<$\,1.05”, “1.05\,$\leq$\,KDRI\,$<$1.75”, and “1.75\,$\leq$\,KDRI” for kidneys, where the Kidney Donor Risk Index (KDRI) estimates the relative risk of post-transplant kidney graft failures depending on the characteristics of the deceased donor versus a reference deceased donor.
 For each organ and respective category, the total number of transplants carried out was divided by the utilization rate (percentage of organs that were actually transplanted) to obtain the total arrivals.
 Afterwards, the expected number of organs arriving at each center per year was computed by averaging the number of transplants per center (during 2018--2019), normalizing it (with respect to the United States), and then using that proportion multiplied by the total number of organs retrieved in the country (per category) as the estimate.
 For each type (kidney, liver) and category of organ, we used the data involving accepted organs per OPO and the total number of organs of each type and category that arrived to the country's pool to obtain the location probability distributions, i.e., the probability distributions of the locations (OPOs) of an arriving organ of a specific type and category.